smapiot/piral/docs/commands/debug-piral.md

 ### `source`

-Sets the source index.html file for collecting all the information.
+Sets the source root directory or index.html file for collecting all the information.

 - Type: `string`
-- Default: `./src/index.html`
+- Default: `./`

 ## Flags